 - ISO tells your camera’s sensitivity to light

-- Low ISO gives less noise but requires a longer shutter speed
+- Using a low ISO means a cleaner image file but requires a longer shutter speed

-I always recommend trying to keep your ISO as low as possible, regardless of what you are photographing.
+I always recommend keeping your ISO as low as possible, regardless of what you photograph.
 There is no reason to set it higher than needed.